Overplay/Bellini-Core/docs/CLOUD_SERVER.md

 - https://help.github.com/articles/changing-a-remote-s-url/ need to set to ssh for some reason ugh hahahah
     - TODO add to directions

 - auto-reload-pm2 npm module :)
+- had to call connect

 - git pull not working on cgrigsby with auto-reload now. asking for pw even though ssh is setup